 What: 28-mile Bicycling Ride through six Massachusetts north shore towns, to raise money to fight adolescent and young adult (AYA) cancers.

 Where: Starts at the parking lot at Lynnfield High School (275 Essex St, Lynnfield), and ends at Stage Fort Park in Gloucester (Hough Street), where riders are greeted with food, refreshments, music and prizes.

-Pre-Registration: Go to the 2016 Reid's Ride Firstgiving Website to register to ride, join or create a team of riders, and to create a personal or team Fundraising Page.
+Pre-Registration: Go to the Firstgiving website to register to ride, join or create a team of riders, and to create a personal or team Fundraising Page.
 You can register on-line at the site.
 Riders are encouraged to pre-register in advance, either on-line or by mailing in a registration form.
 Pre-registered riders need only check in at the specially marked tables at Lynnfield High School on the morning of the event, at which time you can pick up your bib numbers, event tee-shirt, and other information.
 Any pledge donations in cash or checks you received can be handed in at that time, and they will be immediately credited toward your totals.
 The check-in tables open by 6:15am.

 Same-Day Registration: If you wish to register on the morning of the event, plan to arrive at the Lynnfield High School parking lot before 7:00AM and look for the signs labeled "Same Day Registration".
 Volunteers there will help you fill out the registration forms, receive your fees and pledge donations, supply you with a bib number, and direct you to the tee-shirt station to pick up an event tee-shirt.